 Varithena is a drug/device combination product that produces engineered polidocanol endovenous microfoa.
 Varithena vein treatment is delivered from a canister through a syringe into the incompetent vein under ultrasound guidance.
 Varithena first displaces blood and then the polidocanol chemically ablates the inner lining of the vein wall, causing the vein to close.

 This approach is especially best suited for patients with complicated varicose veins, such as those patients who have had prior clots in the veins, making passage of a catheter up the vein more difficult.

-The Varithena Vein Treatment Data:
+The Varithena Vein Treatment Data

 The use of Varithena as a treatment for varicose veins was evaluated in multiple clinical trials where it was shown to be safe and effective.
 In these studies Varithena vein treatment was shown to improve the symptoms of superficial venous incompetence and the appearance of visible varicosities.
-We participated in one of these market approval trials, known as VANISH II trial
+We participated in one of these market approval trials, known as VANISH II trial.

 Based on the data from these studies, Varithena was approved by the FDA.
 Furthermore, after evaluation by CMS, Varithena now has insurance coverage for reimbursement when indicated by Medicare and some other insurance companies